 In the early 1800s, Before Morse code and the invention of the telegraph, there was still no real way to communicate over long distances quickly.
 The problem with the telegraph is that it could only send electric pulse signals and not direct voice or text messages.

 Morse code was invented to communicate the English language through electric pulse signals via the telegraph.
 It allowed the translation of combinations of short and long electric pulses into letters and words.
 Morse code made instant long-distance communication possible.

 Each letter of the alphabet and number was assigned a combination of short and long electrical pulse signals known as dots and dashes.
-A telegraph was used to send and record the signals on a piece of paper so the message could then be translated from Morse code to English.
+A telegraph was used to send and record the signals on a piece of paper so the message people could translate Morse code to English.

-Before the invention of this telegraph and Morse code, messages took days or weeks to deliver by horses, stages coach, or train.
+Before the invention of the telegraph and Morse code, messages took days or weeks to deliver by horses, stages coach, or train.
 Afterward, lines were laid for telegraphs, and Morse code messages could be sent and received within minutes.

 Now that you know why Morse code was invented, let’s look at who invented it and how they did it!